villhei/elixirtut/elixir_web/app/chapters/05_functions_modules.md

 <p>Recursive function is a function that calculates it's final value by repeated application of the function - in other words - function calling itself over and over again.
 If you do not understand recursion is, read this paragraph again.</p>

-<p> Playing with recursion in imperative languages feels somewhat having a conversation with your Australian cousin.
+<p> Playing with recursion in imperative languages feels somewhat like having a conversation with your Australian cousin.
 The language is fun and refreshing for a while, but you usually want to go back to speaking real English after a while.
 In the end, recursion is no different from using `for` or `while` loops.</p>
 </div>

 ```java